ochzhen/ochzhen.github.io/_posts/2021-06-13-child-resources-in-azure-bicep.md

 Let's say we want to have **multiple Key Vaults**, each having **multiple secrets**.
 This is not easily achievable with the approach we used above - nested loops are not supported.

-This is where **modules** come very handy, they allow writing elegant and easy to understand Bicep code.
+This is where **modules** come in very handy, they allow writing elegant and easy to understand Bicep code.

 In the resulting ARM template module will compile into nested deployments where each nested deployment deploys one vault and multiple secrets.